Carrollian and celestial spaces at infinity: Fables of the reconstruction

 Let us act on these hypersurfaces with the Poincaré translations

-Each translation, given by the vector $\bv$, is identified with a unique point in $\MM_{d+1}$ given just by the components of this very same vector $(v^{0},v^{1},\ldots , v^{d})$.
+Each translation, given by the vector $\bv$, is identified with a unique point in Minkowski spacetime (once we choose an origin).
+The components $(v^{0},v^{1},\ldots , v^{d})$ of $\bv$ are cartesian coordinates for Minkowski spacetime centred at the origin, and hence we can identify Minkowski spacetime with $\RR^{d,1}$.
 The action of the translation is then given by

 Therefore the action on the hypersurfaces of $\zSpi_{d+1}$, $\zTi_{d+1}$ and $\zNi_{d+1}$ corresponds to the sections of the trivial fibrations $\zSpi_{d+1} \to \zdS_d$, $\zTi_{d+1} \to \eH^{d}$ and $\zNi_{d+1} \to \zLC_d$ defined by the restriction to $\zdS_d$, $\eH^{d}$ and $\zLC_d$ of the affine function $f : \RR^{d,1} \to \RR$ defined by $f(\x) = x^+ - \bar\eta(\bv,\x)$.